-- 18.1 Meetings of the council and committees of the council are to conclude no later than [council to specify the time]. - 18.2 If the business of the meeting is unfinished at [council to specify the time], the council or the committee may, by resolution, extend the time of the meeting. - 18.3 If the business of the meeting is unfinished at [council to specify the time], and the council does not resolve to extend the meeting, the chairperson must adjourn the meeting to a time, date and place fixed by the chairperson. - 18.4 Clause 18.3 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
-The resolution adjourning the meeting must fix the time, date and place that the meeting is to be adjourned to. - 18.5 Where a meeting is adjourned under clause 18.3 or 18.4, the general manager must: - (a) individually notify each councillor of the time, date and place at which the meeting will reconvene, and - (b) publish the time, date and place at which the meeting will reconvene: - (i) on the council's website, and - (ii) by using such other means that will bring notice of the time, date and place at which the meeting will reconvene to the attention of as many people as possible.
+- 18.1 Meetings of the council and committees of the council are to conclude no later than [council to specify the time]. - 18.2 If the business of the meeting is unfinished at [council to specify the time], the council or the committee may, by resolution, extend the time of the meeting. - 18.3 If the business of the meeting is unfinished at [council to specify the time], and the council does not resolve to extend the meeting, the chairperson must either: - (a) defer consideration of the remaining items of business on the agenda to the next ordinary meeting of the council, or - (b) adjourn the meeting to a time, date and place fixed by the chairperson. - 18.4 Clause 18.3 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
+The resolution adjourning the meeting must fix the time, date and place that the meeting is to be adjourned to. - 18.5 Where a meeting is adjourned under clause 18.3 or 18.4, the general manager must: - (a) individually notify each councillor of the time, date and place at which the meeting will reconvene, and - (b) publish the time, date and place at which the meeting will reconvene on the council's website and in such other manner that the general manager is satisfied is likely to bring notice of the time, date and place of the reconvened meeting to the attention of as many people as possible.